Crystal Head Vodka

 Crystal Head Vodka is a brand of vodkas manufactured by Globefill Inc. in Newfoundland and Labrador, Canada.
 It was conceived and founded by actor Dan Aykroyd and artist John Alexander in September 2008.
-The vodkas are quadruple-distilled, filtered seven times and packaged in a Crystal Skull bottle.
+The vodkas are quadruple-distilled, filtered seven times and packaged in a glass bottle modeled after a crystal skull.

 History

 Actor Dan Aykroyd and artist John Alexander conceived Crystal Head Vodka in 2008.
 Due to the lack of additive-free vodka on the market, Aykroyd decided to make one himself.
 Alexander designed the bottle based on the pair's shared fascination with the legend of the thirteen crystal skulls.

 In 2010, the Liquor Control Board of Ontario refused to carry Crystal Head Vodka in its stores, saying that people might find the bottle offensive.
 They reversed their decision after a change was made to the box design.

 In May 2011, 21,000 bottles of the vodka were stolen from a warehouse in Southern California.
 Aykroyd joked that he was "happy that some consumers will be afforded the opportunity of tasting it at significantly lower than retail price".

 As of 2013, Aykroyd was spending over 90 days a year on the road promoting the vodka through signings and appearances.
 The brand was the official vodka of the Rolling Stones' 50th Anniversary Tour in 2013.